 The children are in the court system because they have been the victims of child abuse and/or neglect or have problems with truancy or behaviors.
 Some children are in foster or group homes, and others are in the home with a parent or caregiver/guardian receiving services such as counseling, case management, visitation, transportation or housing assistance.

 CASA volunteers complete a 30-hour pre-service training before being assigned to a case.
 The training is designed to go through all the necessary skills and knowledge needed to enhance the volunteer's natural desire to make a difference for a child.

 CASA for Lancaster County staff provides on-going in-service trainings and access to workshops to build skills and provide updated information.
 We maintain a resource library of books and videos/DVDs for your use and communicate regularly with volunteers to provide complete support to help you work on your case.

 We ask our volunteers to plan to spend 10 to 15 hours during the first month they are assigned to a case - reading background information and getting to know everyone involved.
 After that, the time spent really depends on the nature of the case but, in general, our volunteers report spending 3 to 6 hours per month on case activities.

 Yes - we ask that our volunteers commit to a year of service after they have completed training and are sworn-in.
-Most stay with their case through it's completion - on average 2.5 years.
+Most stay with their case through it's completion - on average a little over 2 years.
 However, volunteers may resign at any time if circumstances are not right for them to continue their work.